pacstall/pac-color/README.md

 Pac-color is a tiny web-app that dynamically generates solid-color images as well as getting JSON representation of color conversions to other formats.

+We at pacstall use this tool to generate swatches for release notes (<https://github.com/pacstall/pacstall/releases>).

 ## Using pac-color

 ### Swatch